-Does that mean you can’t use a generator if you wanted to?
-You can use a generator to power your travel trailer if shore power (power pedestal at campsites) is not available.
+Does that mean you can’t use a generator if you want to?
+You can use a generator to power your travel trailer if shore power (power pedestal at campsites) is unavailable.

-Since travel trailers have a very low power consumption it is not too hard to find a small portable generator that will power what you need.
+Since travel trailers have very low power consumption, finding a small portable generator that will power what you need is not hard.
 Read our recommendation for the best RV generator.

 What Size Generator for a Travel Trailer?

-Determining the size of the generator you will need for your travel trailer will depend on just what you intend to tower.
-Most campers will typically power an air-conditioner, refrigerator, television, and lights.
+Determining the size of the generator, you will need for your travel trailer will depend on just what you intend to tower.
+Most campers typically power an air-conditioner, refrigerator, television, and lights.

 How many watts does it take to run an RV air conditioner?

 Adding a Generator to a Travel Trailer

-If you are looking to add a generator to your travel trailer then look no further than Mod Your RV.
+If you want to add a generator to your travel trailer, look no further than Mod Your RV.
 Their website has dozens of DIY modifications you can do to your travel trailer.
 Adding a generator is explained in this article by Mod My RV right here.